• Skip to primary navigation

 • garlic - Look for firm heads of garlic without any soft spots or green shoots, which is an indication of old garlic.
 Raw garlic cloves should be firm without any dark spots.

-• spinach - If you can, buy triple-washed spinach leaves.
+• fresh spinach - If you can, buy triple-washed spinach leaves.
 Spinach can be very dirty and takes a good amount of time to clean it thoroughly.
-(Frozen spinach option is below in Substitutions.)
+Substitution: If you want to save time, use frozen spinach -- also 1 pound.
+Be sure to thaw and drain it thoroughly before using it.

 • Ricotta cheese - Whole fat is preferable, but part skim is okay too.